-Construction standards, guidelines, practices, and procedures at the City of Winter Park comply with the National Electrical Safety Code (ANSI C-2) [NESC].
-Electrical facilities constructed after February 1, 2007 comply with the 2007 NESC.
-The electrical facilities constructed prior to February 2007 are governed by the edition of the NESC in effect at the time of the facility's initial construction.
+Construction standards, policies, guidelines, practices, and procedures at the City of Winter Park Electric Utility comply with the National Electrical Safety Code (ANSI C-2) [NESC].
+For electrical facilities constructed on or after January 1, 2017, the 2017 NESC applies.
+The edition of the NESC in effect at the time of the facility's initial construction governs electrical facilities constructed prior to January 1, 2017.